7 offshoring terms you need to be familiar

 DOWNLOAD EBOOK

 As the name suggests, nearshoring means ‘near’ to home.
 So, in a nutshell, nearshoring is offshoring but with greater geographical proximity.
 For instance, hiring developers in London can be very expensive.
-Good Ukrainian developers, however, work in a similar time zone, and the operational costs would be somewhat lower.
+Good Polish developers, however, work in a similar time zone, and the operational costs would be somewhat lower.

 Nearshoring